 At each of the hydro dams in the accessible reach (Kilmorack, Aigas, Beannacharan) a fish counter is installed.
 These fish counters are there for the purposes of showing SEPA that SSE are meeting their fish passage obligations however this data is also useful to BFB and wider stakeholders as the fish counts show trends in adult fish returning to the catchment.
 This is especially true at Kilmorack dam as the dam is just 5.5km above the Normal Tidal Limit.
 Over the years, the model of counters has changed with varying count accuracy.
-Currently the Mark 12s are in place, and based on SSE observations at Pitlochry, efficiency is thought to be between 65-75%.
-An Artificial Intelligence counter and a Mark 14 counter are being trialled.
+Currently Artificial Intelligence counters are in place at Aigas and Kilmorack dams, these are highly accurate when data management is effective.
+The Mark 12 counter is running at Beannacharan, based on SSE observations at Pitlochry, efficiency is thought to be between 65-75%.
 Taking account of the varying efficiencies of the fish counters, there is a downward trend in returning adult salmon numbers.
-Evidence from ICES, NASCO and a network of index sites across Scotland and the UK shows us that this is mostly due to reduced sea survival, although there are other factors at play too.
+Evidence from ICES, NASCO and a network of index sites across Scotland and the UK shows us that this is mostly due to reduced sea survival, although there are other factors within our control at play too.

-To understand better what is happening with adult salmon return, we will work alongside SSE whilst they improve the accuracy of the fish counters.
+To understand better what is happening with adult salmon return, we will work alongside SSE whilst they improve the effectiveness of the fish counters.